Princess Luisa of Naples and Sicily: Marriage (1790–1802)

 On 15 August 1790, Maria Luisa married her cousin Ferdinand, Grand Duke of Tuscany, by proxy.
-The in person ceremony took place in Vienne on September 19th.
+The in person ceremony took place in Vienna on September 19th.
 Her husband ruled the Grand Duchy of Tuscany until 1790, but was forced into exile due to the Treaty of Aranjuez, in which he was to, by Napoleon, make way for the Kingdom of Etruria.

 The couple both went into exile and lived in Vienna, the capital of the Austrian Empire, which was ruled by Archduke Ferdinand's elder brother, Emperor Francis II.
 Soon, Ferdinand was compensated by being given the secularized lands of the Archbishop of Salzburg as Grand-Duke of Salzburg.

 Death

 On 19 September 1802, upon a somewhat complicated childbirth, Maria Luisa died giving birth to a stillborn son at the Hofburg, in Vienna.
 She is currently buried in the Imperial Crypt in Vienna with her stillborn son.

 Aftermath

 Her husband outlived her by 23 years, he himself dying in 1824.
 Before his death, however, he had his Tuscan title reassumed—in 1814—after the title was held by Elisa Bonaparte.
 Ferdinand also remarried in 1821 to Princess Maria Ferdinanda of Saxony, though this marriage remained childless.